pudly/schmopera-hugo/content/articles/the-tinder-opera-hits-the-stage.md

 ---
-title: The Tinder Opera hits the stage
+title: "The Tinder Opera hits the stage"
 ---

 Readers, do you remember [*The Tinder Opera*](/has-everyone-seen-the-tinder-opera/)?